-If a child is not picked up five (5) minutes after closing time (5:15 or 5:30pm) and there has been no contact with the parent, the staff will follow these procedures:
+If a child is not picked up five (5) minutes after the centre's closing time, and there has been no contact with the parent, the staff will follow these procedures:

-- Check the sign-in sheet for any information regarding alternate arrangements for the child's pick-up. - Call the parents at home/work; if alternate pick-up arrangements were made, staff will call the alternate pick-up person. - 15 minutes after closing: if parents cannot be reached, emergency contacts will be phoned. - 30 minutes after closing; if parents or any of the designated emergency contacts still have not been reached, staff will call the Emergency Services of the Ministry of Children and Family Development. - An MCFD Social Worker will sign your child out and will place your child in care until you can be located.
+- Check the sign-in sheet for any information regarding alternate arrangements for the child's pick-up. - Call the parents at home/work; if alternate pick-up arrangements were made, staff will call the alternate pick-up person. - 15 minutes after closing: if parents cannot be reached, emergency contacts will be phoned. - 30 minutes after closing; if parents or any of the designated emergency contacts still have not been reached, staff will call Emergency Services of the Ministry of Children and Family Development. - An MCFD Social Worker will sign your child out and will place your child in care until you can be located.